 How can I locate Voting Registers for genealogical use?

-Unfortunately, these records are fairly hard to find online for free.
-FamilySearch does offer a browsable collection of records from Jackson County Missouri here (1928-1955) and a good deal of information is recorded for those lucky enough to have ancestors from this area.
-We hope to see more in the future.
+Here is one such browsable collection from FamilySearch covering Jackson County Missouri (1928-1955)- a good deal of information is recorded for those lucky enough to have ancestors from this area.
+The following record section comes from this collection.

-Local historical and genealogical societies and libraries may also make these collections available or can tell you where to find them.
-Use your favorite search engine to search for these records in your area — try the tips from this article on Google searches to refine your results and find what you need.
+Registers for some locations can be found online for free through sites like RootsWeb and local historical and genealogical societies and libraries may also make these collections available or can tell you where to find them.
+Use your favorite search engine to search for these records in your area to refine your results and find what you need.
+Our online course, Google for Genealogy, offers a great deal of help for using Google to find the records you need online.

 Although you may need to put some extra effort into locating these somewhat elusive records, Voting Registers are not to be missed and may provide exciting new details about your ancestors.